mozilla/gecko-dev/docs/contributing/how_to_submit_a_patch.rst

 If module ownership is not clear, ask on the newsgroups or `on Matrix <https://chat.mozilla.org>`__.
 The revision log for the relevant file might also be helpful.
-For example, see the change log for ``browser/base/content/browser.js``, by clicking the "Hg Log" link at the top of `Searchfox <https://searchfox.org/mozilla-central/source/>`__, or by running ``hg log browser/base/content/browser.js``.
+For example, see the change log for ``browser/base/content/browser.js``, by clicking the "Git Log" link at the top of `Searchfox <https://searchfox.org/mozilla-central/source/>`__, or by running ``git log browser/base/content/browser.js``.
 The corresponding checkin message will contain something like "r=nickname", identifying active code submissions, and potential code reviewers.